Back in 2021, Apple introduced a powerful feature with iOS 15 called in-app events.

 App Store in-app events

-In-app events are timely events within apps and games — such as game competitions, movie premieres, live-streamed experiences, and more.
 People can discover your in-app events on the App Store on iOS and iPadOS, giving you an entirely new way to showcase your events and expand their reach — whether you’d like to reach new users, keep your current users informed, or reconnect with previous users.

-On iOS 15 and iPadOS 15 and later, in-app events appear across the App Store as event cards that include images or video, the event name, and a short description.
-People can tap to open an event details page, which provides a more immersive experience with a longer event description and notes if an in-app purchase or subscription is required to participate.
 From this page, they can share your event with others — for example, via Messages or social media.
 And they can opt-in on the event card and event details page to receive a notification from the App Store when your event starts.

 If someone doesn’t have your app or game, they can download it directly from your in-app event card or event details page.
-Once downloaded, they can tap Open to be seamlessly directed to the appropriate area within your app or game.

 As you set up your in-app event, you also have to add event details.

-• Event availability.
-Select your event start and end date.
+• Event availability: Select your event start and end date.
 Your in-app event can last up to 31 days and be promoted up to 14 days before the start date.
 You can choose to have your event available only for specific regions for specific dates.

-• Event deep link.
-This link takes your users who tap “Open” on the event card or details page to the event content within your app.
+• Event deep link: This link takes your users who tap “Open” on the event card or details page to the event content within your app.
 It’s recommended to use a universal link or custom URL.
 Avoid using URL shorteners.

-• Event purpose.
-Choose the option that best fits your event’s purpose: appropriate for all users; attract new users; keep active users informed or bring back lapsed users.
+• Event purpose: Choose the option that best fits your event’s purpose: appropriate for all users; attract new users; keep active users informed or bring back lapsed users.

-• Event priority.
-Events are listed chronologically based on the soonest start date displayed first.
+• Event priority: Events are listed chronologically based on the soonest start date displayed first.
 Marking an event as high priority will make it appear ahead of normal priority events.

-At any one time, up to 5 events can be published per application and these can span over 31 days.
 App events can be configured to have different start, end, and publish dates based on the country, and metadata (title, subtitle, description, etc.) in different languages.
-As a result, you can define a clear strategy depending on the types of users you want to target!

 Google Play Store promotional content